zhenkuny/dafny/Docs/Linear/Introduction.md

 ```

 Programs based on immutable data structures do not have to worry about aliasing and mutation.
-Without mutation, though, programs may have to copy a data structures to update the data structure:
+Without mutation, though, programs may have to copy a data structure to update the data structure:

 ```dafny
 method M(x: seq<int>, y: seq<int>) returns(y': seq<int>)